EuanPyle/dynamo2relion/README.md

 ```

 For binning level, simply enter 1 if the coordinates of your particles in the Dynamo table were picked from an unbinned tomogram.
 If the tomograms the particles were picked in were binned, add the correct binning level: binning is done using IMOD convention, i.e. for a pixel size of 1 A/px, a binning level of 8 would yield 8 A/px.

+Please note, as of v 0.0.3, the Euler angles are imported as rlnTomoSubtomogram<angles>.
+This will cause RELION to reconstruct subtomograms in the same orientation as the reference.
+If you do not want to do this, simply change the labels at the top of the star file to rlnAngle<angles>.